Analyzing Horizon Therapeutics's Unusual Options Activity | Benzinga

 Analyzing Horizon Therapeutics's Unusual Options Activity

-Horizon Therapeutics (NASDAQ:HZNP) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $108.74 following the option alert.
+On Wednesday, shares of Horizon Therapeutics (NASDAQ:HZNP) saw unusual options activity.
+After the option alert, the stock price moved down to $104.69.

 - Sentiment: BULLISH